 - a) General Administration

 - b) Council and Committee Support

 - c) Legal Services

 - d) Archive Services

 - e) Municipal Property

 - f) Management of municipal halls

 - g) Cleaning Services

 - h) Ward Committees

-- Ward Committee functionality
+Ward Committee functionality

-Ward Committees are established in 5 out of the 6 wards of the municipality and there is a good working relationship between the Ward Committee Members and the Ward Councilor.
-In Ward 5 there is a dispute on the election of ward committees.
-The dispute has been elevated to the province to try and resolve.
-Ward Committees have been inducted in July 2017.
-Delays for the inductions were caused mainly by disputes in wards 5 and 4 (Ward 4 dispute have since been resolved).
-Regular meetings are held and issues identified by ward committees are channeled through the municipality and submitted to council prior to feedback being given.
-The municipality is responsible for capacitating and resourcing of ward committees and plans are in place to ensure that this is accomplished by the end of the current financial year.
+Ward Committees are established in all 6 wards of the municipality and there is a good working relationship between the Ward Committee Members and the Ward Councilor.
+Elections of these ward committees were done in November 2016 and became effective in August 2017.
+In Ward 5 there was a dispute on the election of ward committees, however it was resolved, the committee was elected and became active from February 2019 .Ward Committees have been inducted, meetings are held and issues identified by ward committees are channeled through the municipality and submitted to council prior to feedback being given.
+The municipality is responsible for capacitating and resourcing of ward committees and plans are in place to ensure that this is accomplished.

-Human Resources Management
+• Human Resources Management